 In the same way, though the access to timetable data may be subject to conditions (authorised use, payment), there does not seem to be reasons to differentiate the delivery per different user, therefore it is possible at any time to have available on the server of an RU only one version of its current timetable data (composed of the two files - also called messages - SKDUPD and TSDUPD).
 Some past versions are also present, as detailed later.
 This implies that each new delivery contains complete timetables, not only deltas.

 Since every timetable delivery present on the FTP server of an RU must consist of the two files SKDUPD and TSDUPD, and there are cross references between the two files, the modification of one of them could affect the other, thus before making available a new release the RU must make sure that the whole set is complete and correct.
-The two timetable files must be kept always aligned, and therefore submitted to the DQM tool and delivered on the server in the form of a single compressed file.
+The two timetable files must be kept always aligned, and therefore submitted to the DQM or internal tool and delivered on the server in the form of a single compressed file.
 The name of the compressed file can be attributed at will; a suggested naming convention, allowing to understand visually the content of the file, is the following:

 <msg-name>_cccc_YYYYMMnnn_x